Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 - strengthen your core and pelvic floor muscles.

 With that said, you might still develop SPD even if you do all these things.
-Unfortunately, there is no definitive ways to prevent it completely.
+Unfortunately, there are no definitive ways to prevent it completely.

 Does SPD mean a big baby?

 SPD does not necessarily mean you will have a big baby.
-You can develop SPD even with an appropriate sized baby.
+You can develop SPD even with an appropriately sized baby.